-The classes are project based: After the first initial lessons where using the basic hand tools for marking out, cutting and planing timber are taught, we start on your project.
+The classes are project based: After the first initial lessons were using the basic hand tools for marking out, cutting and planing timber are taught, we start on your project.

 The initials projects are there to introduce to the workshop and to teach hand skills as well as introducing you to the machinery.
 We have a range of first projects mirror frame, wooden mallet, chopping board and a jewellery box.
 As your skills increase, further projects include dining tables, cabinets, chairs and stools.

-If you would like to register your interest email me at:
+If you would like to register your interest email me :

 Projects, Projects, Projects!

 11 drawers with hand cut dovetails front and back.
 All the stretchers are mortised into the carcase…..more than 76 joints……..Now that is enough to challenge even the most committed woodie!

 A little about the classes

 Traditional and modern skills are taught.
 In a chest drawers, for example, the frame or ‘carcase’ would be dovetailed together.
 Drawers are made in the traditional way with hand cut dovetails front and back and solid timber bases.